 The internal facelets also include yellow ones, and the packaging shows several other symmetric patterns of red, green and/or yellow that you can make, for example green with yellow dots on the face centres, or red with yellow dots in the face centres.
 The twelve patterns are shown below.

 This puzzle comes with a nice stand on which you can balance the puzzle on one corner.
-The facelets have different textures, and was marketed as a puzzle suitable for the blind, and some of the profits apparently went to the World Blind Union.
+The facelets have different textures, and the puzzle was marketed as suitable for the blind, and some of the profits apparently went to the World Blind Union.

 I will not describe a full solution method here, as it is easy once you understand the simple technique for inserting a piece that is also used on the Fifteen puzzle.
 With that technique you can build up the solved position layer by layer, piece by piece.